zmike/zmike.github.io/_posts/2022-07-15-all-text-no-fun.md

 > **VUID-StandaloneSpirv-Location-04916**
 >> The Location decorations must be used on user-defined variables

 So any user-defined variable must have a location.
 Seems fine.
 Until that restriction applies to the explicit XFB outputs.
+The ones that are never counted as inter-stage IO and are eliminated by the Vulkan driver's compiler for all purposes except XFB.
+And since locations are consumed, the restrictions for locations apply: `maxVertexOutputComponents`, `maxTessellationEvaluationOutputComponents`, and `maxGeometryOutputComponents` restrict the maximum number of locations that can be used.

+And surely that would never be a problem.

+## Obviously.
+It's XFB, so obviously it's a problem.